 Students in Germany are given a lot of freedom to adapt their lifestyle and programme schedule to suit their needs and interests.
 While you study in Germany, you’ll be in charge of organising your own accommodation and finances, which could give you greater freedom and flexibility than in other university systems.
 Neighbouring universities often share facilities, which means you’ll be able to meet students from different institutions, study in a variety of libraries, and visit new student bars.

 Off-campus, the range of variety and choice continues.
-Trendy Berlin and glassy skyscrapers of Frankfurt contrast with traditional Munich and quaint Heidelberg - and both Munich and Berlin feature in the top five of QS Best Student Cities 2019.
+Trendy Berlin and glassy skyscrapers of Frankfurt contrast with traditional Munich and quaint Heidelberg – and both Munich and Berlin feature in the top five of QS Best Student Cities 2022.
 If studying ever becomes too busy, you can always take a day trip to the picturesque Middle Rhine countryside.
 When you stop to try the local pretzels, beer, and bratwurst, it won't cost too much either!
 Restaurant meals are usually 10-15 EUR and a beer is about 3.50 EUR.
-Make sure to leave room for ‘apfelkuchen’ apple cake afterwards!
+Make sure to leave room for ‘apfelkuchen’ (apple cake) afterwards!

 Reasonable accommodation costs